Home / blogs / news / Experience Becoming Biodiversity

-Becoming Biodiversity App Available
+Experience Becoming Biodiversity

 with 1 Comment

-Site specific to a trail in Flushing Meadows Corona Park in New York, but it can be used anywhere.
-Go outside for best experience.
+Site specific Flushing Meadows Corona Park in New York, but it can be used anywhere.

 This artwork is a guided tour which allows us to inhabit the worlds of multiple species along an urban park trail, allowing them to become visible and “sense-able” to us.
 The viewer re-enacts stories from the perspectives of non-humans; playing the part of a plant calling out to a bird to help with pest control, an ant planting spring flowers while simultaneously feeding her babies, an underground fungal network delivering goods to struggling trees, and a cormorant searching for a meal in a man-made lake in Queens, NY.